Staying Hydrated at Work

 No matter what you do, it’s important to stay hydrated, especially during the hot summer months.
-It can be so easy to forget to drink water in a busy work day, or to supplement sodas and coffee for water when you’re feeling tired.
-However, staying hydrated is not only good for your long term health, but also makes you feel more alert and productive.
+It can be so easy to forget to drink water in a busy work day, or to supplement sodas and coffee for water when you are feeling tired.
+However, staying hydrated is not only good for your long term health, it also makes you feel more alert and productive.

 How much water should you drink?

 The European Food Safety authority recommends 2.5 liters of water per day for men and 2.0 liters of water per day for women.
 2 liters of water is a little over 65 ounces.
 Roughly 20-30% of water comes from the foods we eat, such as soup, fruits, and vegetables.
 But the other 70-80% comes from our drinks, and the healthiest liquid we can consume is by far water.

 The Natural Hydration Council in the United Kingdom has 5 tips to improve hydration at work.

 Start your day with a glass of water, or have a drink of water during the commute to work.